Blog

 Key Differences Between Mitragynine and 7-Hydroxymitragynine

-Understanding thedifference between mitragynine and 7-hydroxymitragynine starts with recognizing that these are two distinct molecules, not just different names for the same thing.
+The key difference between mitragynine and 7-hydroxymitragynine is abundance and potency: mitragynine is plentiful and mild, while 7-OH is scarce and strong.
 While they share structural similarities and both originate from Mitragyna speciosa, several factors set them apart.

 Second, look at their potency.
 The effects of mitragynine are relatively mild per unit of compound, requiring larger amounts to produce noticeable results.
 In contrast, the effects of 7-hydroxymitragynine are potent enough that much smaller quantities can have a significant impact.
 Some studies suggest that 7-oh may be several times more active than mitragynine at equivalent doses, which explains why extract manufacturers pay such close attention to maintaining consistent 7-oh levels.